XPGuess Learn • Governance-First Documentation • Educational Only

 - Regional or cross-border talent ecosystems where access is uneven

-When progress is documented and explained in a governed way, decision-making becomes reviewable rather than speculative — and participants are less vulnerable to exploitation or mislabeling.
+When progress is documented and explained in a governed way, decision-making becomes reviewable rather than speculative — and participants are less vulnerable to exploitation, mislabeling, or credit loss.

 Compliance & Safety Boundary